-Our school district, Phoenix Elementary # 1, is 144 years old.
+Our school district, Phoenix Elementary # 1, was founded in 1871.
 It is the oldest free public school district in Arizona.
-A tremendous amount of history and advancement has been packed into those short 144 years.
-From a valley with no livable permanent buildings—no dependable water or food supply, no stores, churches, homes, or schools—not to mention air conditioning—we have come a long way, thanks to people like the two men I will talk about this morning—and, if you have been here for any length of time, thanks to you, too.
+A tremendous amount of history and advancement has been packed into these short years.
+From a valley with no livable permanent buildings—no dependable water or food supply, no stores, churches, homes, or schools—not to mention air conditioning—we have come a long way, thanks to men like John Smith and John Alsap, women like Adeline Gray and Nellie Shaver; and, if you have been part of Phoenix Elementary District # 1 for any length of time, Thanks to you as well.

-Those who teach make a difference.
-You have helped improve the first free public school system in Maricopa County—and in the Territory of Arizona–a school district that respects all children and allows them to share equal benefits.1000 years before President Lincoln created the Arizona Territory in 1863; there was a thriving civilization here in the Salt River Valley.
+1000 years before President Abraham Lincoln created the Arizona Territory in 1863; there was a thriving civilization here in the Salt River Valley.
 By 1300 A.D. the Hohokam had created the largest canal system in prehistoric North America, with 850 miles of canals providing irrigation to over 100,000 acres of cropland.
 The system provided food for an estimated 80,000 people with the highest population density in the ancient Southwest.
-But at the end of the American Civil War, when settlers came here looking for better lives, there was no one living or even camping here.
+But at the end of the American Civil War, when drovers came through on the way to Fort McDowell and settlers came here looking for better lives, there was no one living or even camping here.
 There were no roads or even trails in use through the Valley.
 The canals the Hohokam had built to support their farms had filled up with dirt.
-There were many ruins of homes and of towns such as Pueblo Grande–but all the people had gone more than 400 years before.
+There were many ruins of homes and of towns such as Pueblo Grande–but the people had all been gone for more than 400 years.

 Following his discharge in 1865.
 John Smith negotiated a contract to supply hay to the new Fort McDowell.
 It was while visiting Smith’s hay camp that Confederate veteran John W. Swilling was able to see the Hohokam canals which had been masked by the tall grass.
 He formed an irrigation company, clearing and using the old canal system.